autonity/autonity/cmd/netdiag/README.md

 #### Misc

-Ssh agent can help to avoid the password prompt everytime.
+Ssh agent can help to avoid the password prompt at every deployment.

 ```
  eval (ssh-agent -c)